hectar-glitches/hectar-glitches/README.md

-Hi there 👋
+Hello 👋

  💫 About Me:
 I’m a Computer Science major at Minerva University, passionate about leveraging technology to solve real-world problems and drive sustainability.
-My interests include machine learning, web development, and computational physics.<br><br>🌱 When I’m not coding, I’m outdoors exploring mountains and beaches, watching Formula 1, or convincing my friends that my cooking experiments don’t require a version rollback.
+My interests include machine learning, web development, and computational physics.<br><br>🌱 When I’m not coding, I’m outdoors exploring mountains and picturing landscapes, watching Formula 1, or convincing my friends that my cooking experiments don’t require a version rollback.

 🌟 What drives me?
 - Building tools that make life simpler and smarter.